hamza-eshoul/Messaging-App/README.md

 To run the project locally :

-- Access the project's frontend folder and run the following command to install the project's dependecies
+- Access the project's frontend folder and run the following command to install the project's dependencies

 ```
 npm install